HISTORY OF THE RELAIS DE LA POSTE

 « Creation and planting of our vineyard »

 The planting of an experimental vineyard, "La Petite Lagune", means that Magescq can produce a wine that reflects our own personality.
-The 2022 vintage marks the 20th anniversary of this absolutely unique Landes region wine.
+The 2024 vintage marks the 22nd anniversary of this unique Landes region wine.

 « This place has a soul,